oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Custom octagon-cut amethyst, medium-dark reddish purple, 19.35 cts, 16.4 mm, Four Peaks Mine, Maricopa Co., Arizona. © The Gem Trader.
 Used with permission.

-Amethysts can serve as beautiful centerpieces as well as accent or side stones in jewelry.
+• Raw amethyst crystals and faceted stones can serve beautifully as centerpieces as well as accent stones in jewelry.

-Lapidaries can also use amethysts for carvings, beads, and almost any type of decorative object.
+• Lapidaries can utilize amethysts for carvings, beads, and various other decorative objects.

 18th-century table, gilded wood and gemstones - Italy